ResearchComputing/Documentation/docs/compute/data-transfer.md

 secret_access_key> <SECRET-KEY>
 ```

-- You will then be prompted to enter your region, here we are going to enter the value of ‘1' (you can set your appropreate region):
+- You will then be prompted to enter your region, here we are going to enter the value of ‘1' (you can set your appropriate region):
 ```
 Option region.
 Region to connect to.